Land & Takutai Moana Subcommittee

 Wai 45 Renewed Muriwhenua Land Inquiry

-Te Paatu ki Kauhanga have long-standing grievances in relation to acts and commissions of the Crown in breach of Te Tiriti o Waitangi since 1840.
-Te Paatu ki Kauhanga have prosecuted claims against the Crown in the Waitangi Tribunal within the Muriwhenua Inquiry, the Paparahi o Te Raki Inquiry and in the courts seeking redress for their grievances, return of lands, waters, foreshore, seabed, marine and all available resources, restoration of relationships with all levels of government.
+Te Paatu ki Kauhanga has long-standing grievances about acts and commissions of the Crown in breach of Te Tiriti o Waitangi since 1840.
+The claimants have appeared before the Waitangi Tribunal within the Muriwhenua Inquiry and the Paparahi o Te Raki Inquiry.
+The claimants seek redress of their grievances, return of lands, waters, foreshore, seabed, marine and all available resources, and restoration of relationships with all levels of government.
 Te Paatu ki Kauhanga seeks to provide a platform for rebuilding their community.

 In anticipation of the Crown engaging with various hapū and other organisations to negotiate a settlement of the historical Treaty claims in the Ngāti Kahu rohe, Te Paatu ki Kauhanga Trust Board is established as the hapū entity to receive and manage any settlement benefits for Te Paatu ki Kauhanga hapū.